alekslovestech/mover-challenge/assignment.md

 1. User Interface:

 - Create a simple, user-friendly form for inputting delivery addresses.
-Ok
 - Display the optimized route on a map using Google Maps.
 - Show the total distance and estimated time for the route.